Ayrow/nextimmo/README.md

-This is an app made for french real estate agencies using NextJS, MongoDB and firebase auth.
+This is an app made for small french real estate agencies using NextJS, MongoDB, firebase auth, typescript.